nicklaw5/vue-nodewebkit/README.md

 # vue-nodewebkit

-> A simple Webpack for Vue and Node-Webkit starter projects.
+> A simple Webpack starter kit for developing Vue and Node-Webkit projects.

 ### Usage